 Blackbeard, who busted out the worst among the worst prisoners alive of Impel Down and stole Whitebeard's Quake Quake Fruit power, and declared war on the entire world and everyone in it.

 Buggy the Clown is an interesting example.
 On his first appearance, he's the arc's Big Bad.
 Shortly afterwards, he comes back to take revenge on Luffy, and the only thing that keeps him from succeeding is being struck by lightning.
 He doesn't appear again until a few hundred chapters later, when the Sorting Algorithm of Evil has left him in the dust.
 But one thing leads to another, resulting in him amassing a powerful crew from Impel Downand becoming a Warlord after the time-skip.
 Yeah, he's a nightmare in the eyes of the general public, but the Straw Hats and everyone beyond the fourth wall knows that he's just a Fake Ultimate Villain.
-On the other hand, Word of God confirmed once that Buggy falls under the Brilliant but Lazy category; it is fully possible that he Taken a Level in Badass during the time skip to become worthy of his position…but that's yet to be seen.
+On the other hand, Word Of God confirmed once that Buggy falls under the Brilliant, but Lazy category; it is fully possible that he Took a Level in Badass during the time skip to become worthy of his position…but that's yet to be seen.